 It shows you proven formulas I used in my E-commerce businesses to rake in six figures revenue, primarily by adapting tested copywriting tips for beginners.

-I sucked when I started, and didn’t know what I was doing.
-But I was still able to build a freelance copywriting and consulting career off the power of my words.
+I sucked when I started, and didn’t know what I was doing when I sat down to write copy.
+But I was still able to build a freelance copywriting and consulting career off the power of my words; it wasn’t easy.